Quantum random power method for ground state computation: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Dr. Mancheon Han for helpful advice on numerical simulations.
+We thank Prof. Lin Lin for helpful comment.
 This research was supported by Quantum Simulator Development Project for Materials Innovation through the National Research Foundation of Korea (NRF) funded by the Korean government (Ministry of Science and ICT(MSIT))(No. NRF- 2023M3K5A1094813).
-We used resources of the Center for Advanced Computa- tion at Korea Institute for Advanced Study and the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
+We used resources of the Center for Advanced Computation at Korea Institute for Advanced Study and the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
 S.C. was supported by a KIAS Individual Grant (CG090601) at Korea Institute for Advanced Study.
 T.K. is supported by a KIAS Individual Grant (No. CG096001) at Korea Institute for Advanced Study.

 \crefalias{section}{appsec}